wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 2. To deploy the service, click **Deploy**.

-    The status of the service changes to **Deployed**, and the following logs appear to indicate that the service is successfully deployed.
+    The status of the service changes to **Deployed**, and the following logs appear, indicating that the service is successfully deployed.
-    Then, click on **://cURL**.
-Copy the cURL command that is displayed.

     ![Get cURL command](../assets/img/services/get-curl-command.png){.cInlineImage-full}

+    Then click **://cURL** and copy the cURL command that is displayed.

     !!! tip
-        The cURL command will be something as given in the example below:<br/><br/>
+        The following shows an example of what the cURL command might look like:<br/><br/>
         `curl "https://test.choreoapis.dev/covidstatus/1.0.0/stats/{country}" -H 'API-Key:<API_KEY>' -X GET`<br/><br/>
         The value for the **country** parameter can be changed as required.